Why do people love Charlottesville?

 And don’t forget the business climate, which provides ample employment opportunities for making a move.
 In addition to the many high-tech and pharmaceutical start-ups that call Charlottesville home, there are many other significant employers, including the U.S. Army’s National Ground Intelligence Center and regional offices of large corporations including GE Intelligent Platforms, Pepsi-Cola Bottling Company of Central Virginia and State Farm Insurance, among others.

 And then there’s the fun.
-The Virginia Film Festival, Festival of the Book, and Dogwood Festival dot the calendar.
-Outdoor activities abound, with nearby horse farms, wineries, craft breweries, and orchards offering many ways to spend the day in the Virginia breeze.
+The Virginia Film Festival, Festival of the Book and the Dogwood Festival dot the calendar.
+Outdoor activities abound with nearby horse farms, wineries, craft breweries and orchards offering many ways to spend the day in the Virginia breeze.
 In the winter, skiers and snowboarders enjoy Wintergreen Resort or Massanutten Resort, both about an hour away.
 In the summer, the beach is an easy drive.

 For more information about Charlottesville, please visit these websites: